MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - Exporting the segment to either a CSV file or to a Customer Engagement location
 - Turning the segment to inactive or active (depending on its baseline state)
 - Deleting the segment
 - Pinning the segment, which moves it to the top of the screen for better accessibility.
-The pinned segment will show up under **Pinned Segments** as shown in the following example.
+The pinned segment appears under **Pinned Segments** as shown in the following example.
 To unpin a segment, select **Unpin** (shown in red).

 > [!div class="mx-imgBorder"]
 > ![](media/segmentation-dynamic-segment.png "Dynamic segment")

 ## Explore a segment: View processing history and segment members

-Select a segment's name in the **Segments** page to get to the page that is shown in the following example.
+Select a segment's name in the **Segments** page to get to the page shown in the following example.
 This page consolidates data at the segment level.
-The upper part of the page includes a trend graph that specifies changes in this segment's members count.
+The upper part of the page includes a trend graph that specifies changes in this segment's member count.
 In addition, hovering over each data point shows the member count for that point.
-Lastly, above the graph, you can find the current member count as well as last week's growth.
+Above the graph, you can find the current member count and last week's growth.

 As highlighted in this example, you can adjust the trend's time scope as well (last 30 days, last 60 days, and so on).